 Led by Dr. Mary Shake, professor of literacy education in the Department of Curriculum and Instruction at UK.
 She is assisted by Debbie Carter, instructor in literacy education at UK, and Andrea Marcum, a music teacher at Arlington Elementary in Fayette County.
 The focus of the UK KRP is learning the use of various types of reflections throughout the KRP summer institute and follow-up sessions, integrating arts-related strategies into classroom literacy instruction, and using Blackboard to discuss pertinent educational issues and maintain contact with cadre members between follow-up sessions.

-University of Louisville: Led by Dr. Lori Norton-Meier, associate professor of literacy education in the Department of Early Childhood and Elementary Education.
-She is assisted by two co-directors: Tammi Davis, instructor of literacy education in the Department of Early Childhood and Elementary Education at U of L & Dr. Kathryn Whitmore, the Ashland/Nystrand Endowed Chair of Early Childhood Education and the Director of the U of L Early Childhood Research Center.
-Participants in the U of L KRP will focus on reclaiming literacy instruction emphasizing inquiry-based interdisciplinary curriculum development, the role of arts and play in literacy teaching, digital literacies, and expanding our understanding of using children's literature in relation to Common Core Standards.
+University of Louisville: Led by Dr. Tammi Davis, clinical literacy faculty in the Department of Early Childhood and Elementary Education at U of L. Participants in the U of L KRP will focus on reclaiming literacy instruction emphasizing inquiry-based interdisciplinary curriculum development, the role of arts and play in literacy teaching, digital literacies, and expanding the understanding of using children's literature in relation to Common Core Standards.

-Western Kentucky University: Led by Dr. Nancy Hulan, assistant professor in the School of Teacher Education at WKU and assisted by Rachel Leer, elementary teacher (WAITING ON NAME OF SCHOOL).
-Participants of the WKU KRP will focus on digital literacies, differentiated literacy instruction, and vocabulary instruction.
+Western Kentucky University: Led by Dr. Nancy Hulan, assistant professor in the School of Teacher Education at WKU.
+Participants of the WKU KRP will focus on differentiated literacy instruction, literacy across the curriculum, vocabulary development, and culturally responsive literacy instruction.